parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 * The third example shows a triple-VNI network with a MAC template.
 The variable names shown are literal, while the `f` values are user-configurable and must be set to valid hexadecimal values by the administrator to uniquely identify the MAC address (in this case, using `ff:ff` for that segment).
 The variables are interpolated at deploy time as follows:

-    * The {prefix} variable is replaced by the provisioner with a standard prefix (`52:54:01`), which is different from the randomly-generated MAC prefix (`52:54:00`) to avoid accidental overlap of MAC addresses.
+    * The `{prefix}` variable is replaced by the provisioner with a standard prefix (`52:54:01`), which is different from the randomly-generated MAC prefix (`52:54:00`) to avoid accidental overlap of MAC addresses.
 These OUI prefixes are not assigned to any vendor by the IEEE and thus should not conflict with any (real, standards-compliant) devices on the network.

-    * The {vmid} variable is replaced by a single hexadecimal digit representing the VM's ID, the numerical suffix portion of its name (e.g. `myvm2` will have ID `2`); VMs without a suffix numeral in their names have ID 0.
-VMs with IDs greater than 15 (hexadecimal "f") will wrap back to 0, so a single MAC template should never be used by more than 16 VMs (numbered 0-15).
+    * The `{vmid}` variable is replaced by a single hexadecimal digit representing the VM's ID, the numerical suffix portion of its name (e.g. `myvm2` will have ID 2); VMs without a suffix numeral in their names have ID 0.
+VMs with IDs greater than 15 (hexadecimal `f`) will wrap back to 0, so a single MAC template should never be used by more than 16 VMs (numbered 0-15).

-    * The {netid} variable is replaced by a single hexadecimal digit representing the sequential identifier, starting at 0, of the interface within the template (i.e. the first interface is 0, the second is 1, etc.).
-Like the VM ID, network IDs greater than 15 (hexadecimal "f") will wrap back to 0, so a single VM should never have more than 16 interfaces.
+    * The `{netid}` variable is replaced by a single hexadecimal digit representing the sequential identifier, starting at 0, of the interface within the template (i.e. the first interface is 0, the second is 1, etc.).
+Like the VM ID, network IDs greater than 15 (hexadecimal `f`) will wrap back to 0, so a single VM should never have more than 16 interfaces.

     * The location of the two per-VM variables can be adjusted at the administrator's discretion, or removed if not required (e.g. a single-network template, or template for a single VM).
 In such situations, be careful to avoid accidental overlap with other templates' variable portions.